Two Kent Men Arrested in Capitol Riot

 Purdy Jr. was released on a $75,000 bond and Matthew Purdy on a $50,000 bond; both agreed to surrender their passports and any firearms.
 A preliminary hearing is scheduled for Dec.
 8. Each man is being represented by a public defender.

-Purdy Jr.’s LinkedIn profile says he studied briefly at Liberty University, a private Evangelical university in Virginia, and in 2018 founded a marketing firm, Once Upon a Time.
-According to state records, he also launched a Hopewell Junction firm called Monopoly Assets in 2019.
+Purdy Jr.’s LinkedIn profile says he studied briefly at Liberty University, a private evangelical university in Virginia, and in 2018 founded a marketing firm, Once Upon a Time.
+According to state records, he also launched a firm called Monopoly Assets in 2019.

 By one estimate, about 140 police officers were injured during the Jan.
 6 assault on the Capitol that was an effort to prevent the certification of President Joe Biden’s election win.
 One protester was shot and killed by a Capitol police officer and the riot is believed to have contributed to the deaths of at least three police officers.